MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 der Aufzug - the elevator

 Die Toiletten - the toilet
+	Wo sind sie toilet - where is the toilet
 Schick Stylist
 Dein Pullover - the Sweater
 	Dein Pullover ist hässlich